Chicago Medical Malpractice Lawyer

 ~ Nicholas

-We are your voice when you or your family member suffers a personal injury or wrongful death caused by someone else.
+We are your voice when you or your family member suffers a personal injury or wrongful death caused by a medical provider.

-Medical malpractice (also referred to as medical negligence) happens when a medical care provider fails to comply with the standard of care expected in the healthcare setting.
+Malpractice happens when a medical care provider fails to meet the standard of care expected of them in the health care setting.
 Malpractice includes acts or omissions that lead to misdiagnosis, failing to provide appropriate treatment for a condition, or a delay of treatment that leads to personal injury or wrongful death for the patient.

-Medical negligence or malpractice may occur in a variety of situations.
-It can happen when:
+Medical malpractice may occur in a variety of situations.
+It can happen when patients suffer harm because:

-• A patient is not properly cared for prior to, during, or after surgery.
+• The provider does not provide proper care prior to, during, or after surgery.

 • Test results are misinterpreted or tests are not performed properly.